GoogleCloudPlatform/podcast/site/content/post/episode-32-trademe-with-emily-and-lester/index.md

 - Three Simple Steps to Save Costs when Prototyping with App Engine Flexible Environment [medium](https://medium.com/google-cloud/three-simple-steps-to-save-costs-when-prototyping-with-app-engine-flexible-environment-104fc6736495#.yfkdl6ock)

-{{< transcript "FRANCESC: Hi, and welcome to episode number 32 of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 32 of the weekly Google Cloud podcast.
 I'm Francesc Campoy, and I'm here with my colleague Mark.
 Hey, Mark, how are you doing?" >}}
 MARK: I'm good, Francesc.
 How are you doing?

 FRANCESC: Doing great.
 Very excited about today.
 We're going to be talking with some people with weird accents like you.